E.T. the Extra-Terrestrial in video games: E.T.: The Green Planet

 Released for iOS on October 9, 2012, for the 30th Anniversary of E.T.
 It is a farming game in which the player plants seeds, waits for them to grow, and sells them for profit in order to upgrade their farm in the same style as many farming apps that were popular at the time, such as Farmville.

 2015

 Lego Dimensions (2015)

 In the toys-to-life video game Lego Dimensions E.T. is included as a playable character and a purchasable real-life figure.
 On November 18, 2015, he was released in a pack containing E.T. himself and a "Phone Home" gadget.
 The use of his figure unlocks an E.T.-themed adventure map.

 2017

 E.T.
 Pinball (2017)

 35 years after the film's release, Zen Studios developed and released a virtual pinball adaptation of it as one of three tables based on iconic Universal Pictures classic films created after Universal agreed to a partnership with Zen.
-The table is available as a purchased, downloadable add-on for the game Pinball FX 3 and features 3-D animated figures of Elliot, E.T. and his spaceship.
+The table is available as a purchased, downloadable add-on for the game Pinball FX 3 and features 3-D animated figures of Elliott, E.T. and his spaceship.
+This table was remastered for Pinball FX on March 31, 2022.